History of Harris Hill Resort

 In May of 2002 we re-named our resort after the area "Harris Hill", which has its own history.
 Apparently this unorganized Spohn Township needed a name in order to have a Post Office here.
 The people that ran the post office were originally from Harris Hill, Scotland, thus the name for our area, which it is still known as.

-Prior to this, the resort was known as Windy Bay Lodge as it is off of Windy Bay and Windy Point, renowned for bird watching.
-This is on Lake of the Woods, (these are also names on Rainy Lake, Ontario).
-There are 302 known species of birds in the Rainy River Area, and many of them are only found here at our resort.
+The area is renowned for bird watching.
+There are 302 known species of birds in the Rainy River Area, and many of them are only found here at our resort, with Piping Plovers across the Bay from us.
 (View our Bird Watching Section)

 This resort has had 3 previous owners.
-Emmett & Bernice Conrad were from Des Moines, IOWA, USA; then Tony & Lynn Beyak who were originally from Rainy River, Ontario; then Ed & Marjory Richard along with their daughter Gail Wood, who were also from the USA.
+Emmett & Bernice Conrad were from Des Moines, IOWA, USA; (for 13 years); then Tony & Lynn Beyak who were originally from Rainy River, Ontario; (for 13 years); then Ed & Marjory Richard along with their daughter Gail Wood, who were also from the USA.
 Ed & Marj were originally from Florida, but reside in West Virginia now.
-Gail was from Maine.
+Gail was from Maine (for 13 years);.

-Bernice & Emmitt Conrad from Des Moines Iowa, USA started the resort business here.
+Bernice & Emmett Conrad from Des Moines Iowa, USA started the resort business here.

 Emmett & Bernice Conrad had built the lodge and cabins and started the camp in approx 1960.